TBG225500/makitla_ST10491110_WEDE5020_POE/README.md

 - Applied Pseudo-classes.
 - Applied media queries and made website fully responsive and made sure it adapts seamlessly to different screen sizes.
 - Included comments in my style.css code.
+- Included color on the navigation bar.
+- Centered the navigation bar.

 ## References